omics-lab/ProtSEC/README.md

-## ProSEC embedding of protein seqences
+## ProSEC architecture for protein seqence embedding
-ProSEC is an ultrafast method for embedding protein sequences in complex space using the discrete Fourier transform.
-Unlike popular protein language models (PLMs), ProSEC requires no training on sequence data.
-It is 20,000× faster and uses 85× less memory compared to models like ESM2-35M, ESM2-3B, ProtBERT, and BERT-T5.
+ProSEC (**Pro**tein **S**equence **E**mbedding in **C**omplex Space) is an ultrafast method for embedding protein sequences using the discrete Fourier transform.
+Unlike large protein language models (PLMs), ProSEC requires no training on sequence data.
+It is 20,000× faster and uses 85× less memory compared to the popular models like ESM2-35M, ESM2-3B, ProtBERT, and BERT-T5.

 <p align="center">
   <img src="./data/plots/figures_ProSEC/figure.1_v5.jpeg" width="700"/>